-- There IS no alternative to using our mind to discover where truth is.
-Think about it - How could there be? - If there IS any reasonable alternative, I'd love to hear it.
-I see none. - Trust a Guru?
-First, how would I KNOW he's the "true" Guru to trust?
-There are plenty of competing authoritarians out there, after all. - Only you can make that decision.
-Try as we might, we simply cannot avoid the responsibility for thought and decisions.
+- There IS no alternative to using your mind to discover where truth is.
+Think about it - How could there be? - Trust a Guru?
+First, how would YOU know he's the "true" Guru to trust?
+There are plenty out there, after all.
+YOU have to make that decision.
+Try as you might you simply canNOT avoid the responsibility for thought. - And Guru's are just human beings too.
+They must reach their convictions by use of the same human capabilities we all have. - You can't avoid that it's your mind that decided which competing Guru to follow.